6 Ways to Purify Your Space

 Marie’s philosophy of tidying goes beyond the tangible.
 That which we cannot see still affects us — including the air we breathe.
 Thus, it’s important to maintain pure, cleansed energy in your space.
 By removing stale air from your home, you can enter into a deeper state of reflection and gratitude.

 In Japan, purification rituals — or harae — are customary.
 Before entering a Shinto shrine, visitors must cleanse themselves with water at the temple door — a ritual that inspired Marie’s practice of greeting a space.
 These purification acts represent becoming one with the natural world and ensure that the atmosphere in the temple remains sacred.

-Below are a few of Marie’s purification tools and practices.
-Use them in your home, office – any personal space you seek to cleanse.
+Below are a few of Marie Kondo’s purification tools and practices for cleansing rooms.
+Use them in your home, office — any personal space you seek to cleanse.

 Light a stick of palo santo and let the flame burn for up to one minute.
-Blow it out and walk through the areas you wish to cleanse, allowing the smoke to waft through the room.
+Blow it out and walk through the rooms you wish to cleanse, allowing the smoke to waft through the space.
+Open closets and kitchen cupboards to cleanse every corner.
 With a spirit of gratitude, ask the smoke for its blessing and protection.